-- Keep your hands and feet away from all moving parts such as chains, wheels or mast.
+- Keep your hands and feet away from all moving parts such as masts, chains or wheels.
 Make sure the load backrest is in place, when required. - Never stand on or under the forks, or allow anyone else to stand on or under them.
 The only way to lift people is with an approved platform.
 Never allow passengers on the truck.
-There is no safe place for them. - Before you leave your truck: - Come to a complete stop and lower forks to the floor. - Shut the truck off with the key or power disconnect. - Apply the parking brake.
+There is no safe place for them. - Before you leave your truck: - Come to a complete stop and lower forks to the floor. - Shut truck off with the key or power disconnect. - Apply the parking brake.